ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 destruction on the brave and S™ 8^^^ How
 long we live, not years but
 aetions^tell.^ The man lives twice who
-lives the first Mcrrick life wel
+lives the first Mcrrick life well
 </td></tr></table>

 ---